Piloting the Expansion of Locally Led Mentoring Programs

 Why pilot these programs outside Tanzania?

-For more than a decade, AfricAid has worked with our local partner, GLAMI (Girls Livelihood and Mentorship Initiative) through the design, implementation and measurement of two mentoring programs for secondary school-aged girls: Kisa Project and Binti Shupavu.
+For more than a decade, Daring Girls has worked with our local partner, GLAMI (Girls Livelihood and Mentorship Initiative) through the design, implementation and measurement of two mentoring programs for secondary school-aged girls: Kisa Project and Binti Shupavu.
 These programs are designed to increase graduation rates and prepare Scholars to pursue further education and future careers.
 Girls who graduate from these mentoring programs regularly pass their final exams at higher rates, with better results than their peers.
-In 2022, GLAMI was recognized for their leadership of these two programs when they received the UNESCO Prize for Girls’ and Women’s Education
+In 2022, GLAMI was recognized for their leadership of these two programs when they received the UNESCO Prize for Girls’ and Women’s Education.

 What commitment do our pilot partner(s) receive to support program implementation?

 Partner(s) receive a two-year commitment of $10,000 per year to implement their selection of either Kisa Project or Binti Shupavu.
 Grants may be renewable after the initial two years and are subject to increases based on performance and an assessment of the overall partnership.
-Partners receive a training manual, a program manual, in-person training, a bank of technical assistance per month from a DaringGirls/GLAMI program expert, and additional wraparound organizational support from Daring Girls.
-In total, the value of our initial two-year investment in a new pilot partner is just over $50,000.
+Partners receive a training manual, a program manual, in-person training, a bank of technical assistance per month from a Daring Girls/GLAMI program experts, and additional wraparound organizational support from Daring Girls.
+In total, the value of our initial two-year investment in a new pilot partner is about $60,000.

 Will you reopen the application process if you are able to secure funding to expand this pilot?